comp0160/comp0160.github.io/lab8.md

 ## Background

-As introduced in the previous session, the controller/device (C/D) ratio shapes the subjective experience of manipulating objects in a virtual space.
-We can use this to produce an illusion of "weight" in an otherwise intangible virtual object when the kinaesthetic perception of the movement applied to it is greater than what is perceived visually.
-The user has to *work harder* to obtain the desired apparent movement, and the brain interprets that effort as heaviness.
+As seen in the previous two sessions, the controller/device (C/D) ratio shapes the subjective experience of manipulating objects in a virtual space and can produce an illusion of "weight" in an otherwise intangible virtual object.

-However, in general we will not experience these kind of perceptual effects in isolation and they may be modulated by other factors.
-In this case we will consider the impact of co-occurring audio stimuli, and also of cognitive load.
+The effect arises from the interaction of different sensory modalities, but vision and touch may not be the only factors.
+In this case we will consider the impact of co-occurring audio stimuli.

 Audio and visual information can interact in complex ways so as to enhance either the visual or auditory experience or the combined audio-visual experience.
 The extent of such an enhancement will depend on the timing difference between the audio and visual stimulus as well as the nature of the display/interface.

-Cognitive load refers to the additional memory capacity that may be required when we have to juggle different tasks at the same time.
-It can be important to take this into account in the design and evaluation of interfaces and environments that may be used under different degrees of cognitive load.

-<small>NB: Cognitive load can have an impact on a wide variety of perceptual processes,
-not only pseudo-haptics.
-This is just a convenient example in the context of these practical sessions.</small>

-A simple way in which the effect of increased cognitive load on a task can be measured is by carrying out the task whilst keeping your brain busy on another thinking task — e.g., counting backward in 7s starting from a high number such as 679.

-As in last week's session, we will be interested in investigating the perceptual interactions experimentally, and the same set of questions need to be considered:
+As in last week's session, we wish to investigate the perceptual interactions experimentally, with the same considerations:

 * What aspects might we want to explore?
 * How may the interactions be quantified?